Why is research evidence better than expert opinion alone?

 Second, most systematic reviews address a narrow question.
 It is difficult to put them in the context of all of the available alternatives for an individual case.
 Reading multiple reviews to assess all of the alternatives is impractical, even more, if we consider they are typically difficult to read for the average clinician, who will need to solve several questions each day.

-Third, systematic reviews do not tell what to do, or what is advisable for a given patient or situation.
+Third, systematic reviews do not tell you what to do, or what is advisable for a given patient or situation.
 Indeed, good systematic reviews explicitly avoid making recommendations.

 So, even though systematic reviews play a key role in any evidence-based decision-making process, most of them are low-quality or outdated, and they rarely provide all the information needed to make decisions in the real world.